PEtab-dev/PEtab/doc/development.rst

 * PEtab extensions required for interpretation of a problem specification must be specified in the PEtab-YAML files
 * There is at least one tool that supports the proposed extension
-* The authors provide a library that provides tests cases and implements validation checks for the proposed format.
+* The authors provide a library that provides test cases and implements validation checks for the proposed format.

 Developers are free to develop any PEtab extension.
 To become an official